aldelaro5/dolphin-memory-engine/Roadmap.md

 	* If possible, with a little animation showing what bytes updated
 	* Must also provide in place editing.
 * Greatly improve the UI.
-	* Fix all sizing issues
+	* DONE - Fix all sizing issues
-	* Better manage UI space
+	* DONE - Better manage UI space
 	* Consider the possibility to have dockWidget, status bar or toolbar and figure out something about hiding/showing the larger parts of the UI as the user desires.
 * Cheat Engine CT file importer
 	* Need to figure out something about whether or not the table is stored using pointers or static addresses.